ggerganov/llama.cpp/README.md

       ```bash
       mkdir build
       cd build
-      source /opt/intel/oneapi/setvars.sh # You can skip this step if  in oneapi-runtime docker image, only required for manual installation
+      source /opt/intel/oneapi/setvars.sh # You can skip this step if  in oneapi-basekit docker image, only required for manual installation
       cmake .. -DLLAMA_BLAS=ON -DLLAMA_BLAS_VENDOR=Intel10_64lp -DCMAKE_C_COMPILER=icx -DCMAKE_CXX_COMPILER=icpx -DLLAMA_NATIVE=ON
       cmake --build . --config Release
       ```

   - Using oneAPI docker image:
-    If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel docker container: [oneAPI-runtime](https://hub.docker.com/r/intel/oneapi-runtime).
+    If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel docker container: [oneAPI-basekit](https://hub.docker.com/r/intel/oneapi-basekit).
 Then, you can use the commands given above.

   Check [Optimizing and Running LLaMA2 on Intel® CPU](https://www.intel.com/content/www/us/en/content-details/791610/optimizing-and-running-llama2-on-intel-cpu.html) for more information.